-Random-access memory, or RAM, is one of the most important components in all devices, from PCs, to smartphones, to games consoles.
+Random-access memory, or RAM, is an essential component in all devices, from PCs to smartphones to game consoles.
 Without RAM, doing just about anything on any system would be much, much slower.
-Not having enough for the application or game you’re trying to run can bring things to a crawl or even prevent them from running at all.
+On the flip side, not having enough for the application or game you’re trying to run can bring things to a crawl or even prevent them from running at all.

 But what is RAM exactly?
-In a nutshell, it’s an extremely fast component that temporarily stores all the information your PC needs right now and in the near future.
-Accessing that information in RAM is insanely fast, unlike slower hard drives which provide longer-term storage.
+In a nutshell, it’s a high-speed component that temporarily stores all the information a device needs both right now and imminently.
+Accessing data in RAM is insanely fast, unlike hard drives that are slower but provide long-term storage.

-RAM is essentially your device’s short-term memory.
-It temporarily stores (remembers) everything that runs on your PC, like all the services in Windows, your web browser, your image editing tool, or the game you’re playing.
-You don’t want the CPU digging through your slower storage, like a hard drive or even a solid-state drive (SSD), every time you request a new browser tab or load a new enemy to shoot.
+RAM prevents the CPU from digging through the device’s slower storage — like a hard drive or even a solid-state drive (SSD) — every time you request a new browser tab or load a new enemy to shoot.
 As fast as storage is compared to drives of years gone by, they’re still far slower than RAM.

-Data that resides in the short-term memory, or RAM, can be read from anywhere at almost the same speed.
-Because it has a hard-wired connection to your system, there’s no real latency in cabling or connection.
+Data that resides in RAM is readable from any capable component at almost the same speed.
+Because it has a hard-wired connection to the device, there’s no real latency in cabling or connection.

-Like short-term memory, though, RAM doesn’t remember everything forever.
+RAM doesn’t remember everything forever, however.
 It’s a “volatile” technology, meaning that once it loses power, it forgets everything.
-That makes it perfect for handling the multitude of high-speed tasks that your system throws at it on a daily basis.
-But it’s also why we need storage systems like hard drives and SSDs, which actually hold our information when you turn the system off.
+That makes it perfect for handling the multitude of high-speed tasks that your device throws at it each day.

 Different types of RAM

 The most common type of RAM sold today is DDR4, though older systems may use DDR3 or even DDR2.
-The numbers simply denote the generation of RAM, with each successive generation offering faster speeds through greater bandwidth — a higher megahertz (MHz) rating.
+The numbers denote RAM’s generation, with each successive generation offering faster speeds through greater bandwidth — a higher megahertz (MHz) rating.
 Each generation also has physical changes, so they are not interchangeable.

-Another common term, especially in the video game space, is VRAM, or video RAM.
-Although once a standalone piece of technology, VRAM is currently used to denote memory on the graphics card.
-In games consoles it can also reference system memory, but in either case, it’s to do with memory that is reserved exclusively for the GPU.
-It’s most commonly referred as graphics DDR, or GDDR, usually with a generational designation, like GDDR6.
+Another common term, especially in the video game space, is VRAM (video RAM).
+Although once a stand-alone piece of technology, VRAM is currently used to denote dedicated memory on the graphics card.
+For game consoles, it can also reference system memory, but in either case, it has to do with memory reserved exclusively for the GPU.
+Ram is critical to graphics DDR, or GDDR, usually with a generational designation, like GDDR6.

 Most modern graphics cards use GDDR6.
-However, some graphics cards may utilize a different form of VRAM called High Bandwidth Memory (HBM, HBM2, and HBM2e).
-It has unique performance advantages, though it is typically expensive and supply issues hinder widespread adoption.
+However, some graphics cards may use a different VRAM form called High Bandwidth Memory (HBM, HBM2, and HBM2e).
+It has unique performance advantages, although it is typically expensive, and supply issues hinder widespread adoption.

-Timings are another aspect of memory that can have an impact on RAM performance, though they are no longer as important.
+Timings are another aspect of memory that can impact RAM performance, although they are no longer as important.
 It’s effectively the time between clock cycles, and as memory speed increases, timings increase as well, reducing latency.
-Typically, timing is listed as several numbers separated by dashes, such as 15-15-15-35, or similar.
+Typically, timing is listed as several numbers separated by dashes, such as 15-15-15-35 or similar.

-When buying memory, timings are only really important if you’re considering high-performance memory for benchmarking or top-tier gaming.
+When buying memory, timings are only crucial when considering high-performance memory for benchmarking or top-tier gaming.
 Timing isn’t of real concern to the average consumer.

-For practical purposes, multi-channel designs don’t make a huge difference in everyday performance.
-However, if you do want to take advantage of dual or more channel memory, be sure to install the sticks in the right colored slots on your motherboard.
-Check your manual for help on that front.
+For practical purposes, multichannel designs don’t make a huge difference in everyday performance.
+However, if you want to take advantage of dual or more channel memory, be sure to install the sticks in the correct colored slots on the motherboard.
+Check the manual for help on that front.

 How important is RAM?

-RAM is extremely important.
-Too little can lead to sluggish performance, although smaller devices like tablets and smartphones don’t need as much as high-end gaming desktops.
-However, installing massive amounts or using the highest MHz rating doesn’t mean your device will run blazingly fast.
+RAM is significant.
+Too little can lead to sluggish performance, though smaller devices like tablets and smartphones don’t need as much as high-end gaming desktops.
+However, installing massive amounts or using the highest MHz rating doesn’t mean a device will run blazingly fast.
 Remember, RAM is only part of the overall equation.

-Having enough RAM does matter, however, and having RAM that isn’t bargain-basement slow is a good idea too, especially for complicated image or video editing tasks and playing games that are CPU-limited.
+However, having enough RAM does matter.
+Having RAM that isn’t bargain-basement slow is a good idea, too, especially for a complicated image or video editing task and playing games that are CPU-limited.

-As with any computing device, the slowest component typically limits performance, so slow memory can hold you back if it’s the worst part of your configuration.
+As with any computing device, the slowest component typically limits performance.
+That means slow memory can hold the device back if it’s the worst part of the configuration.
 Unless you’re doing anything particularly intensive, something just beyond the minimum should be fine.
 A bit more than the amount necessary is enough, as long as it’s not the bottom of the barrel.
 A figure just above the minimum for your equipment is adequate.